 Since the start of the Phase II project, several emerging issues have been recognized.
-With regard to pollution, microplastics, seasonal acidification, and atmospheric deposition of pollutants have emerged as threats that either did not exist at the start of the project, or will have more severe impacts than previously thought.
+With regard to pollution, microplastics, and seasonal acidification have emerged as threats that either did not exist at the start of the project, or will have more severe impacts than previously thought.
 Microplastics, for example, were known to exist, but the degree to which they affect all trophic levels of the ecosystem had not been anticipated.
-Similarly, many of the effects of climate change were known, but the degree to which atmospheric CO2 increases have caused ocean acidification were not well understood.
+Similarly, many of the effects of climate change were known, but the degree to which atmospheric $CO_2$ increases have caused ocean acidification were not well understood.

 With regard to ecosystem changes, emerging issues include a broadening range of impacts of climate change, and changes in the patterns of HABs.
 There is now greater recognition that climate change will place coastal wetlands and mudflats at greater risk of erosion and inundation.
 And while the occurrence of HABs may decrease with climate change, the frequency of toxic algae blooms may increase.
+Drifting macroalgae Sargassum is also as an emerging issue with evidenced direct impact on mariculture farming in north Jiangsu coasts and tourism in Jeju Island.
+Various environmental factors, such as seawater temperature, light availability, water circulation and nutrients, could regulate or influence the blooming dynamics.